mesfint/jobbee-api/readme.md

 `userSchema.pre("save", async function (next) { this.password = await bcrypt.hash(this.password, 10); }); `

-- The code hashs the password before it saved in db, 10 is the level of complexity, the big number we have, the higher compleier, 10 is standard
+- The code hashs the password before it saved in db, 10 is the level of complexity, the higher number we use, the more complex to break, 10 is standard
 - The password is hashed If we see it in the database or postman

 # JWT-Json-Web-Token